cytopia/devilbox/docs/examples/setup-shopware.rst

 This example will use ``git`` to install Shopware from within the Devilbox PHP container.

-After completing the below listed steps, you will have a working Laravel setup ready to be served via http and https.
+After completing the below listed steps, you will have a working Shopware setup ready to be served via http and https.

 .. seealso::